Choose another lake

 YELLOW BASS

-The yellow bass population was sampled by 32 fish from 4 to 8 inches in length.
+The yellow bass population was sub-sampled by 6 fish from 6 to 8.5 inches in length.
 The current size structure can allow the harvest of yellow bass by anglers.
 Typically, the yellow bass populations can be very cyclic from a high density of small fish to a low density of fish over 7 inches.

 Location: Spring Lake is located approximately 2 miles northwest of Macomb in McDonough County with access off of County Highway 20.